Are you bonded? Yes.

 Do you have a set up fee?
-There are times when we charge a set up fee.
-It depends on the situation.
+We do charge a set up fee, the amount depends on the situation.

 Who does the set up?
 Who does the pricing?
 My trained staff will do the set up with guidance from me.
 I personally do the pricing with a couple members of my team.

 What is your discounting schedule during the sale?
 For sales that are three days long, we are negotiable on the second day of the sale.
 We build in negotiating room into the price.
 My job is to get you the most money as possible for your items.
 At the same time making sure the customer is happy with their purchase and want to come back to my sales.
 We do go half off or more at some point in the sale.
 We also conduct a bag sale toward the end of the sale, the time is determined by the length of the sale.
 There are companies out there that do not discount as the sale goes on, not us, we want to clear that house out for you.

 Do you ever have a second sale at the same house?
 The only time we've had a second sale was when the house was so packed we had no other choice.
 There are some companies that will have a second sale at the same house trying to sell more because the family was so disappointed with the large amount of items leftover.
 We believe in doing it right the first time.
 This may also be a good interview question, if they have to redo a sale, ask them why they didn't sell a lot the first sale?